AqueductHub/aqueductcore/docs/plugins.md

   common_shared_key: "common value"
   common_shared_key_2: some other common value

-# list of fuctions and their definitions
+# list of functions and their definitions
 functions:
   -
     name: example python function
     description: runs a python script
-    # we use "$python" here to enable usage of
+    # use "$python" here to enable
-    # virtual environments.
+    # virtual environment.
 Writing "python"
-    # without "$" will use the global python interpreter.
+    # without "$" will use the global python
+    # interpreter.
     script: >
       $python script.py